Chilcott/ozfortress_docs/docs/rules/sixes.md

 #### 1.1.3.
 Mercenary Off Class Locking
 It is reasonable to restrict mercenaries from playing particular core classes or Sniper; you may **not** restrict mercenaries from playing Pyro, Heavy, Engineer, or Spy.
 The only exception is restricting a mercenary to play Medic exclusively.

+#### 1.1.3.
+Mercenary Denials
+If a team is contesting a Mercenary Denial as per [6.2.3 of the Global Ruleset](https://docs.ozfortress.com/rules/global/#621-reasonable-mercenary-denial), the administrator team will make a ruling based on the core player's skill level compared to the requested mercenary they are replacing.

 ### 1.2.
 Whitelist (Unlocks)
 The Sixes whitelist can be found [here](https://whitelist.tf/ozfortress_6v6).